Saint Patrick's Day: Criticism

 Saint Patrick's Day celebrations have also been criticised for fostering demeaning stereotypes of Ireland and Irish people.
 An example is the wearing of 'leprechaun outfits', which are based on derogatory 19th century caricatures of the Irish.
 In the run up to Saint Patrick's Day 2014, the Ancient Order of Hibernians successfully campaigned to stop major American retailers from selling novelty merchandise that promoted negative Irish stereotypes.

 Saint Patrick's Day celebrations outside Ireland have been described by critics as displays of "Plastic Paddyness"; where foreigners appropriate and misrepresent Irish culture, claim Irish identity, and enact Irish stereotypes.

-LGBTQ groups in the US were long banned from marching in Saint Patrick's Day parades in New York City and Boston, resulting in the landmark Supreme Court decision of Hurley v.
-Irish-American Gay, Lesbian, and Bisexual Group of Boston.
-In New York City, the ban was lifted in 2014, but LGBTQ groups still find that barriers to participation exist.
-In Boston, the ban on LGBTQ group participation was lifted in 2015.
+LGBTQ groups in the US were long banned from marching in Saint Patrick's Day parades in New York City and Boston.
+In 1995, the Supreme Court's landmark decision in Hurley v.
+Irish-American Gay, Lesbian, and Bisexual Group of Boston affirmed event organizers' rights to determine the messages that their events conveyed, effectively permitting the exclusion of LGBTQ groups.
+The bans on LGBTQ group participation in New York City and Boston were lifted in 2014 and 2015, respectively.
+However, LGBTQ groups still experience barriers to participation and have organized alternative, inclusive events such as St. Pat's for All in Queens.